rparenton/dump1090-registry-tools/README.md

 # dump1090 Aircraft Registration Database Tools

+## This project is on hold because FlightAware has provided a dump their aircraft registration database for dump1090.
+See http://discussions.flightaware.com/post199217.html for more details.
+Also see status.txt for a list of major manufacturers with incomplete data in this project.

 File | Description
 ---- | -----------
 export_registry_csv.sh | Runs `export_registry_csv.sql`, moves the CSV files to the current directory, and changes ownership and permissions on the CSV files.